o2r-project/api/docs/user.md

 #### Start OAuth login

-**Stability:** 1 - The endpoint location and error response might change.

 Navigate the webbrowser (e.g. via a HTML `<a>` link) to `/api/v1/auth/login`, which will then redirect the user and request access to your ORCID profile.
 After granting access, ORCID will redirect the user back to the `/api/v1/auth/login` endpoint with a unique `code` param that is used to verify the request.

 If the verification was successful, the endpoint returns a session cookie named `connect.sid`, which is tied to a authenticated session.
 The server answers with a `301 redirect`, which redirects the user back to `/`, where the o2r platform webinterface resides.